 The phase transition due to the thermal effect was studied in \cite{Linde:1980tt, Linde:1981zj}.
-In this study, the Euclidean time becomes the inverse of the temperature; except for the time, an $O(3)$-symmetric vacuum bubble is generated, and it evolves in the Lorentzian spacetime.
-It seems that it is not easy to obtain the analytic forms that include both the thermal and gravity effects simultaneously.
-There are some studies on $O(3)$-symmetric bubble with gravitation \cite{Berezin:1987ea, Berezin:1990qs, Gregory:2020cvy}.
-We note that the nucleation rate of $O(4)$-symmetric vacuum bubbles is more dominant compared to those with $O(3)$ symmetry \cite{Coleman:1977th}.
+In this study, the Euclidean time becomes the inverse of the temperature; except for the time in which an $O(3)$-symmetric vacuum bubble is generated, and it evolves in the Lorentzian spacetime.
+It appears difficult to simultaneously obtain the analytic forms that include both the thermal and gravity effects.
+Some studies have been conducted on $O(3)$-symmetric bubble with gravitation \cite{Berezin:1987ea, Berezin:1990qs, Gregory:2020cvy}.
+We note that the nucleation rate of $O(4)$-symmetric vacuum bubbles is more dominant than those with $O(3)$ symmetry \cite{Coleman:1977th}.

 In the thermal history of the Universe with the Standard Model of particle physics, the electroweak phase transition was not the first-order but the smooth crossover.
-However, we expect that the baryon asymmetry in the Universe could provide the reason why the first-order phase transition must occur \cite{Linde:1978px, Kolb:1983ni, Kuzmin:1985mm, Grojean:2004xa, Bodeker:2004ws, Morrissey:2012db, Hong:2020est, Hindmarsh:2020hop}.
-Usually, when the electroweak phase transition was in the first-order, it was applied with its temperature, ignoring the influence of gravity.
-Even though we cannot obtain correct analytic forms of the nucleation rate and the bubble radius with $O(4)$-symmetry at the time of the electroweak phase transition with the finite temperature when considering the gravity, we can expect that the gravity effect will cause more possibilities of the GW detection by space-based laser interferometry, such as evolved Laser Interferometer Space Antenna (eLISA).
+However, we expect that the baryon asymmetry in the Universe could explain why the first-order phase transition must occur \cite{Linde:1978px, Kolb:1983ni, Kuzmin:1985mm, Grojean:2004xa, Bodeker:2004ws, Morrissey:2012db, Xie:2020bkl,Xie:2020wzn, Hindmarsh:2020hop}.
+Typically, when the electroweak phase transition was in the first-order, it was applied with its temperature, ignoring the influence of gravity.
+Although we cannot obtain correct analytic forms of the nucleation rate and the bubble radius with $O(4)$-symmetry at the time of the electroweak phase transition with the finite temperature when considering the gravity, we can expect that the gravity effect will trigger more possibilities of the GW detection via space-based laser interferometry, such as Laser Interferometer Space Antenna (LISA).